 You can’t rush, and because every piece of meat is different it’s difficult to accurately estimate the length of cooking time.

 We have put together a chart of cooking times and temps for all the most common types of meat.

-While some people argue that if you start cooking in the smoker you should finish in the smoker, if it’s getting dark and your running out of fuel you can always resort to the “Texas cheat”.
+While some people argue that if you start cooking in the smoker you should finish in the smoker if it’s getting dark and you’re running out of fuel you can always resort to the “Texas cheat”.

 This method of cooking involves you smoking the meat for a few hours before wrapping it in foil, sometimes with juice, and then finishing it in the oven at 325°F (160°C) for a few hours.